 - Location: 9786 W Pico Blvd, Los Angeles, CA 90035

-The museum is located on Pico Blvd and parking was free when I went, it was located under the museum.
+The museum is located on Pico Blvd, and parking was under the museum and free when I went.
 You will take the elevators up to the lobby after you park.

-The museum has three floors, but only two had exhibits when I went.
+The museum has three floors, but only two had exhibits.
 We started at the top and worked our way down.

 The top floor had exhibits relating to the diversity of our families, primarily compared to how our heritage affects our lives.

-Heading on to the second floor, there is an exhibit on Anne Frank, one of the most well-known people during this period.
+Heading down to the second floor, there is an exhibit on Anne Frank, one of the most well-known people during this period.
 It was an additional cost to visit this exhibit.

-The bottom floor is where most of the exhibits are though.
+The bottom floor is where most of the exhibits are.

 The first we went to was an interactive quiz show where you learned about the struggles refugees faced and voted on your answers to the questions asked.

-It was an excellent way to connect with people and encourage the learning.
+It was an excellent way to connect with people and encourage learning.

 There was also an old diner you could sit down at and interact with as well.
 The information here focused on bullying and hate speech.

-You are given a card which represents the person you are pretending to be as you walk through the exhibit and learn about life.
+You are given a card that represents the person you are pretending to be as you walk through the exhibit and learn about life.

-After leaving the exhibit, there is more to read and see around this floor if you want to see more.
-Let me know what you think about this spot if you go, and don’t forget to explore some more of the museums in this area such as the Peterson Auto Museum and LACMA if you have time.
+After leaving the exhibit, there is more to read and see around this floor if you have the time.
+Let me know what you think about this museum if you go, and don’t forget to explore some more of the museums in this area, such as the Peterson Auto Museum and LACMA.